mgroov/CS579-ReverseEngineering/week4.md

   #### 1. What does the `leave` instruction do in terms of registers to leave a stack frame?

+ Leave sets the ESP equal to EPB and pops EPB of the stack such that the function it is returning to can properly acess its values.

   #### 2. What `pop` instruction is `retn` equivalent to?

+  ret is equivalent to pop EPB this is because ret returns to the function that called the current frame or epb.

   #### 3. What is a stack overflow?

+  A stack overflow is a form of attack where the attacker uses a large input in order to attempt to reach or rewrite target pieces of memory.
+E.G if there is a admin flag or password write so much data in a response such that we can trip that flag or change the password.

   #### 4. What is a segmentation fault (a.k.a. a segfault)?

+  A notification raised by the hardware when the program attempts to access a protected piece of memory.

   #### 5. What are the ESI and EDI registers for?

+  They are used in commands involving data buffer manipulation.
+ESI is the source index register and EDI is the destination register.

 ## Password Cracking